Burlington, Colorado: History

 Burlington was originally laid out one mile west of its present location in 1887 by a man named Lowell in anticipation of the arrival of the railroad.
-The Burlington, Colorado, post office opened on April 29, 1887.
 In addition to having the location wrong, Lowell also did not have title to the land.
 When the railroad did arrive, the Chicago, Rock Island and Pacific Railroad, it built its depot at the present site of Burlington and those who had built in Old Burlington moved their buildings to the new townsite.

+The Burlington, Colorado, post office opened on April 29, 1887, and the Town of Burlington was incorporated on January 12, 1888.
 Trains began running in 1888.
 "The Settlement", about 12 miles northwest of Burlington, was settled by German immigrants from Russia, many from Hoffnungstal, South Russia, who, in addition to their homesteads, built Congregational and Lutheran churches.

 Burlington, CO is on the Loewen database of possible sundown towns, although Tougaloo College recognizes that it is "surely not" still one.

 Geography

 Burlington is located on the High Plains in eastern Colorado.

 At the 2020 United States census, the city had a total area of 5.575 km2, all of it land.

 The easternmost interchange in Colorado on Interstate 70 is located at Burlington, 12 mi west of the Kansas state line.